-The general Redfish naming rules for resource types, registries, properties, action parameters, and enumerations are as follows:
+The general Redfish naming rules for resource types, registries, properties, and action parameters are as follows:

 - Names shall be Pascal-cased.
 The first letter of each word in a name shall be uppercase and spaces between words shall be removed.
-For example, ComputerSystem, PowerState, and SerialNumber. - Names of array properties or reference properties for resource collections should use a plural form of the name.
-All other names should use the singular form of the name. - Reference properties for resource collections should omit the term "collection" in the name. - Names shall not contain spaces or underscore characters.
-Names should not contain any special characters that violate naming rules for supported schema description languages or programming languages. - Both characters should be capitalized for two-character acronyms.
+For example, computerSystem, PowerState, and SerialNumber. - Names of array properties or reference properties for resource collections should use a plural form of the name.
+All other names should use the singular form of the name. - Reference properties for resource collections should omit the term "collection" in the name. - Names shall start with an alphabetic character (a to z and A to z) and consist only of alphanumeric characters (a to z , A to z , and 0 to 9). - Both characters should be capitalized for two-character acronyms.
 For example, IPAddress or RemoteIP. - Names constructed from a single acronym or mixed-case name, such as LDAP, PCIe, or SNMP, should use the typical capitalization for that name. - Names incorporating acronyms with three or more characters should follow the capitalization used in related names for consistency.
-For example, EnableSNMPv1 and EnableSNMPv2 follow the pattern used for SNMP. - Pascal-casing may be used for acronyms longer than two characters to improve readability, especially when two or more acronyms appear together in a name, which should be avoided. - Enumeration names should start with a letter and be followed by letters or numbers to conform to schema description language requirements.
-Underscore characters may be used to replace other special characters, or to significantly improve readability, but this usage is discouraged. - Enumeration names should prioritize readability as they may appear unmodified on user interfaces, whereas property or schema names should follow conventions and strive for consistency. - The names settings and SD are reserved for use for settings resources and shall not be used for schema names.
+For example, EnableSNMPv1 and EnableSNMPv2 follow the pattern used for SNMP. - Pascal-casing may be used for acronyms longer than two characters to improve readability, especially when two or more acronyms appear together in a name, which should be avoided. - The names Settings and SD are reserved for use for settings resources and shall not be used for schema names.